Ethan B. Katz, winner of the 2016 American Library in Paris Book Award (Photo by Krystal Kenney)

 About the American Library in Paris Book Award

-The American Library in Paris has attracted and celebrated writers for all of its ninety-four years.
-The Library was created in part as a memorial to a young American poet, Alan Seeger, who wrote the well-known poem “I have a rendezvous with death” not long before he died in action in France in 1916.
+The Book Award follows a long tradition of showcasing and celebrating authors at the American Library.
+The Library was created in part as a memorial to a young American poet, Alan Seeger, who wrote the well-known poem “I Have a Rendezvous with Death” not long before he died in action in France in 1916.
 One of the Library’s founding trustees was Edith Wharton.
 Ernest Hemingway and Gertrude Stein, among many other writers of note, contributed reviews to the Library’s literary magazine, Ex Libris.
-Stephen Vincent Benet composed John Brown’s Body at the Library.
-And authors of every generation have worked and spoken at the Library: Ford Madox Ford, Archibald MacLeish, Colette, Henry Miller, André Gide, Anaïs Nin, James Baldwin, Irwin Shaw, James Jones, and Mary McCarthy, to name a few from the past.
+Stephen Vincent Benét composed John Brown’s Body at the Library.
+Authors of every generation have worked and spoken at the Library: Ford Madox Ford, Archibald MacLeish, Colette, Henry Miller, André Gide, Anaïs Nin, James Baldwin, Irwin Shaw, James Jones, and Mary McCarthy, to name a few from the past.
 As the Library approaches its centennial, it remains the pre-eminent center in Paris for evening talks by prominent authors, artists, and other public figures.

 - A reprint of a book first published in another year is not eligible.